danielshaya/reactivejournal/README.md

 Most often you end up implementing strategies that hold buffers of data in memory until the consumer catches up.
-The problem with those sort of strategies are one, if your process crashes you lose all the data in your buffer, if you need to consume the fast data in a transactional manner this will not be an option.
+The problem with those sort of strategies are one, if your process crashes you lose all the data in your buffer.
+Therefore if you need to consume the fast data in a transactional manner this will not be an option.
 Two, you may run out of memory if the buffers get really big.
 At the very least you will probably need to run your JVM with a large memory setting that many be ineffecient.
-For latency sensitive applications it will put pressure on the GC.
+For latency sensitive applications it will put pressure on the GC which will not be acceptable.

 ## Design Goals